aslepaugo/tmdb_api/README.md

 ## find_similar.py

-Script searches similar movie by exact title.
+The script searches for similar movies by exact title.

-Similiraties are defined by the following parameter with weights:
+Similarities are defined by the following parameter with weights:

 |Parameter|Weight|
 |-|-|